sakshamhere/Security/VAPT/xOthers/Concepts/Cryptography/Digital_Signature.md

 exmple - RS256

-So how this works is like you hash the document/message and then encrypt using private key,  now you send the signature and and public key to reciever
+So how this works is like you hash the document/message and then encrypt using private key,  now you send the signature and and public key to reciever.

 reciever now takes your document and generates a hash, also he decrypts the signature using public key, if both results match then only it is accepted.

-s
 # why we hash before encrypting using private key?

 We encrypt is because document can be verry large or very small, and algorithm like RSA would create same lenght of signature.